auriuki/jenkins-docker/README.md

 Therefore, as the final solution I create this README to guide you how to setup easily working Jenkins on Windows.

+## Used docker image freshness
-From Jenkins documentation: *"A new jenkinsci/blueocean image is published each time a new release of Blue Ocean is published."* ([link](https://jenkins.io/doc/book/installing/#downloading-and-running-jenkins-in-docker))
+From Jenkins documentation: *"A new **jenkinsci/blueocean** image is published each time a new release of Blue Ocean is published."* ([link](https://jenkins.io/doc/book/installing/#downloading-and-running-jenkins-in-docker))

 # Installation
 ## Docker on Windows